MartinCornelius/reword.nvim/README.md

 ## Acknowledgments
-This plugin uses the [Datamuse API](https://www.datamuse.com/api/) to fetch synonyms and related words.
+This plugin uses the [Free Dictionary API](https://dictionaryapi.dev/) to fetch synonyms and related words.

-> The Datamuse API is a free word-finding query service for developers.
-> Big thanks to the team behind it for making such a useful tool publicly available.
+-